 Through our Framing Initiative, Thriving Queensland Kids Partnership has been working, together with a group of Framing Champions and FrameWorks Institute to embed framing strategies and recommendations in Queensland.

 Below is a summary of some of the framing recommendations, with examples of how you can use these in your work.

-Some quick framing reminders and helpful resources:
+Some quick framing reminders and helpful resources

-Order Matters (short article)
+Order Matters (2-page article)

-- Start with values in Australia child's health and learning; youth as a time of opportunity and potential; fairness; now and later framing - Explain causes before mentioning effects - Consider using an explanatory metaphor and case studies - Offer effective solutions throughout combined with a sense of urgency to act - Finish with a pragmatic vision for the future.
+- Start with values in Australia it works to lead with child's health and learning; fairness; now and later framing - Explain causes before mentioning effects - Consider using an explanatory metaphor and case studies - Offer effective solutions throughout combined with a sense of urgency to act - Finish with a pragmatic vision for the future.